-For many, this deal does not come as a surprise.
-After all, Nokia was the only major mobile phone company to exclusively use Windows Phone 8 as its operating system – the deal was made a couple of years ago when the new CEO of Nokia, Canadian Stephen Elop, moved from Microsoft to head the Finnish company.
+For many, this deal does not come as a surprise., Nokia was the only major mobile phone company to exclusively use Windows Phone 8 as its operating system – the deal they made two years ago when the new CEO of Nokia, Canadian Stephen Elop, moved from Microsoft to head the Finnish company.

 Today, some analysts are referring to Elop as a “Trojan horse” from Microsoft because his tenure has seen what was a mobile phone giant go down the tubes with heavy losses.
 This weakened Nokia severely so that Microsoft only had to pay a fraction of what the company was worth when Elop started.